 Understanding and rekindling your why in each goal you aspire to achieve can help you be more successful and can also help you feel more fulfilled in pursuing your why and your goals.

 As a student, you might ask yourself, “Why am I pursuing a college degree?”
 Perhaps you want to set a good example for your family, you want to advance your career, or maybe you dream of becoming a doctor, a nutritionist, or a professor and a college education is necessary to achieve your dream occupation.
-In my work as a Course Instructor in the College of Business here at WGU, my why of helping students find applicability between the course material and their lives and careers as well as motivating and helping them build their confidence—which is vital as a student—brings me fulfillment in my career.
+In my work as an Instructor in the College of Business here at WGU, my why of helping students find applicability between the course material and their lives and careers as well as motivating and helping them build their confidence—which is vital as a student—brings me fulfillment in my career.

 As Nietzsche suggests, once we understand our why, it is easier to get through any how.
 However, sometimes the allure of goals and the thought of completing them and crossing the finish line can make us forget about each how and the sacrifices involved.
 When people sign up for a marathon, it is easier and more appealing to think of the why—a medal, the sense of accomplishment at the finish line—instead of the how—each 6 a.m. training run and hitting the notorious, grueling “wall” at mile 20.